sumitjaiswal55/Home/README.md

 ---

-💡 _“Code is like humor.
-When you have to explain it, it’s bad.”_ – Cory House
+💡 _“Hustle, build, and stay unstoppable.
+The journey is yours to create.”_